Come tour the beauty and oddities in this super unique state. And find out some interesting things you may not have known about New Mexico.

 3. An Artistic Mecca: Then & Now.

 Both cities are nothing short of art meccas.
-Home to world renowned chefs, artists, photographers and many famous actors, they are covered in art galleries and restaurants.
-It's also the famous stomping grounds of early 20th century greats such as Georgia O'Keefe, Ansel Adams, Alfred Stieglitz, Mabel Dodge Luhan, Gertrude Stein, and D.H.
+Home to world renowned chefs, artists, writers, photographers and many famous actors.
+It's also the famous stomping grounds of early 20th century greats such as Georgia O'Keefe, Ansel Adams, Mabel Dodge Luhan, Gertrude Stein, and D.H.
 Lawrence, many of whom sang its praises in their work.

 An interesting thing about Santa Fe (The City Different), which is the oldest capital city in the country, is the height restriction.
 All buildings within the city limits are low (and mostly earth-toned) to prevent blocked views.
 I once drove here, looking for downtown, thinking I'd see a smattering of tall buildings, didn't see them, and drove right out the other side of the city.